-We are slowly witnessing the rise of the solid-state drive (SSD) as it overtakes the traditional hard drive on the market.
-Prices are falling across the board, and several manufacturers prioritize SSDs in their newest computer products.
-A shift is happening, and it will only move faster in the years to come.
-Now, if you have an SSD drive tucked away inside of your computer, you will want to learn how to perform a health check of the SSD because you may require this service in the distant future.
+We are slowly witnessing the rise of solid-state drives (SSDs) as they overtake traditional hard drives in the market.
+Prices are falling across the board, and several manufacturers are prioritizing SSDs in their latest computer products.
+A shift is underway, and it will only accelerate in the years to come.
+Now, if you have an SSD drive tucked away inside your computer, you will want to learn how to perform a health check of the SSD because you may require this service in the distant future.

 Many computer users believe SSDs are immune to corruption or damage, but that is far from the truth.
-Yes, SSDs are usually more rigid than hard disk drives, but things can go wrong, especially for older models.
-The good news is, that Microsoft has made it possible for users to check the health of their SSDs from within Windows 11/10 without needing to download a third-party application.
-So, without any more delays, let us take a look at how to accomplish this with ease.
+Yes, SSDs are usually more rigid than hard drives, but things can still go wrong, especially with older models.
+The good news is that Microsoft has made it possible for users to check the health of their SSDs from within Windows 11/10 without needing to download a third-party application.
+So, without further delay, let us take a look at how to accomplish this with ease.

 Check the lifespan of your Solid State Drive